 Sam: You never understand or care about my needs.

-Kris: I know you work, and I do care, I just want us to be smart about our money.
+Charlie: I know you work, and I do care.
+I just want us to be smart about our money.

 Sam: We’re building a life together, one you clearly don’t value as much as the money in the bank.